LongshengJiang/NGSIM-tools/README.md

 ```
 The above commands work like `Pkg.add()` in julia, I guess but not sure.

+[Note: The module name has version numbers, must be removed; for example, Vec.jl-0.6.0 should be change to Vec.
+I need to find way to do this.]

 #### Download NGSIM data
 Go to the directory where the data should be placed.
 ```bash